-Early Maps of Galena and Illinois – Temporary Exhibit 2nd floor of the Museum
+Early Maps of Galena and Illinois – Temporary Exhibit

-Didn’t make it to the lecture?
-Don’t despair!
-This new museum exhibit, opens Nov.
-3, and uses many of those same maps and lessons as the basis for a fresh examination of Galena as seen through the eyes of the cartographers of the day.
+Cartography (the drawing of maps) can provide insight into the settlement, growth, demographics and daily life of a region, as well as the movement of populations within that area.
+This temporary museum exhibit uses many maps as the basis for a fresh examination of Galena as seen through the eyes of the cartographers of the day.

-Exhibit themes will include: 1) surveying and settlement of the state; 2) land and water transportation to and from northwest Illinois; 3) lead mining in Illinois; 4) life’s hardships on the old frontier; and 5) mapping as a discipline into the modern age.
+Exhibit themes include: 1) surveying and settlement of the state; 2) land and water transportation to and from northwest Illinois; 3) lead mining in Illinois; 4) life’s hardships on the old frontier; and 5) mapping as a discipline into the modern age.

-Complementary artifacts from the museum collection — a metal printing plate used to replicate a city map for use in the public sector, a series of county plat maps, and other images and items — will add context to the overarching themes.
+Complementary artifacts from the museum collection — a metal printing plate used to replicate a city map for use in the public sector, a series of county plat maps, and other images and items — add context to the overarching themes.

 Map your next visit to the museum today!